 6. Dark spots

 Closer to labor, you may see dark dots on her swollen belly or sides.
-These are egg sacs, and they will become larger before the fry can be born.
+These are egg sacs, and they will become larger before the dalmatian fish babies can be born.
 A pregnant female may exhibit a distinctive marker – black spots near the anal vent area.

 7. Resting at the bottom of the tank